Cheryl Tully is a visual artist working with stoneware clay for nearly 25 years to create functional

 She is delighted at the opportunity to develop her work further whilst being part of the Cedar Farm

-Victoria Crompton has worked in the visual arts for over 20 years.
+Victoria Reynolds-Crompton has worked in the visual arts for over 25 years.
 Victoria's personal practice has perfected a contemporary twist on the traditional.
 In addition to her functional ceramics, she also creates sculptural pieces which experiment with the balance of functional verses decorative.
 The aesthetic element and final presentation of her work is a high priority.
 She is inspired by traditional routine and ware, like ‘a nice cup of tea’ or the old traditional soap dish or cake stand, which seems to have lost its place in our homes.
-Her current work features screen printing onto the fired clay surface and has more mark making and surface texture elements.
+She also gains inspiration from nature and uses flowers and leaves impressed into clay or as relief in her designs.
+Her wildlife pencil drawings feature on work too as ceramic transfers.

 Her portfolio of workshops and projects is vast and includes all education Keystages, mental health support groups and dementia patients.
 Victoria finds the transferring of clay skills and techniques incredibly rewarding, especially when she can witness the accomplishments and confidence of participants grow first hand.